Best Temperature To Paint Outside

 Starting with one of the more challenging regions, we have the Midwest.
 This includes cities like Chicago, Milwaukee, and Detroit.

 Midwest temperatures range from sub-zero weather in May to 70 degree days in March.
 Here is our advice.

 Evidently, early summer and fall tend to have the most ideal weather conditions and temperatures to paint outside.
 First, there is typically less rainfall and thus lower humidity.
 Secondly, the temperature change from daytime to nighttime is pretty minimal.
 If you are looking for affordable “catch-all” exterior paint for your siding we suggest Behr Exterior Paint and Primer in One.

 This product has excellent durability, versatility, and weather resistance.
 You can apply this exterior paint to vinyl, trim, doors, wood, and even outdoor furniture.
 Not to mention, it can be used in temperatures as low as 35 degrees Fahrenheit.

 Next, we have the coveted warmer states of the southern region.
 Places like Texas, Florida, and Arizona offer much more flexibility throughout the year to begin painting your home.
 With warmer temperatures year-round, you will want to make sure to be mindful of how the daily temperature lows and highs.
 As a result, early fall may be your best bet to paint your house exterior.

 Equally important is avoiding direct sunlight and very high temperatures.
-Often times the incredibly hot summer months in Arizona can cause exterior paint to blister and bubble.
+Often times the incredibly hot summer months in Florida can cause exterior paint to blister and bubble.
 We suggest that you use UV-resistant paint to help withstand that strong summer sun.
 UV-resistant paint will not only prove more durable but also keep your paint color from fading.

 Now if you live in a cold climate, don’t worry.
 We have a whole section dedicated to painting outside in cold weather.
 You can find some great suggestions below!